alexhingtgen/Hingtgen-Portfolio/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+-
+-

 To do:
-- Feature to be added 1
-- Feature to be added 2
+-
+-

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+The portfolio website project was assigned by the University of Iowa Associate Professor of Practice named Michael Colbert and guidance was provided by the teacher throughout the project.
+Furthermore, the portfolio design came from a free, multipurpose html5 template on Initio.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@alexhingtgen](https://github.com/alexhingtgen) - please feel free to contact me!